 How many photos will I get?
 For weddings, it depends on a number of factors: The length of the wedding, the location and lighting, how many different activities are packed into an event, etc. A very general estimate if you’re hiring Lemonade for a wedding or event: Expect at least 50 images per hour of shooting.
 I frequently send clients way more than that, but it’s a good place to start.
 For family sessions, you'll usually get about 40-50 images in your proofing gallery; you decide how many to purchase and keep.

 But you must take way more photos than that.
 How come I don’t get every picture you shoot?
-Like any photographer, I take many more photos than my clients will ever see and hunt through hundreds of images looking for the best ones so you don't have to..
+Like any photographer, I hunt through hundreds of images looking for the best ones so you don't have to..
 What you don't get are duplicates, photos with people blinking or making awkward faces or poses, missed focus (it happens!), and other photos that don't meet my standard for quality.

 What kind of editing do you do?
 For most photos, I use Adobe Lightroom and/or Photoshop to make minor adjustments to brightness, color, contrast and tone in order to provide you with clear, vivid, beautiful images.
 My preference is to send clients bright, warm, colorful images that represent their event as accurately as possible.
 I keep an eye out for major blemishes, stains, unsightly hairs out of place etc - but for the most part, I want your photos to look like YOU and not a photoshopped version of yourself.
 I do accept special Photoshop requests for an additional fee